sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

     text with completely invivisble tagging.

- 3. Tools for inserting appropriately filtered versions of a "singleton" documentation file in other documents (doc strings, manuals, tutorials).
+ 3. Tools for inserting appropriately filtered versions of a "singleton" documentation file in other documents (manuals, tutorials, doc strings).

 One answer to these points is the Doconce markup language, its associated tools, and the `C-style preprocessor tool <http://code.google.com/p/preprocess/>`_.